-Here are 11 of our must-read children’s book recommendations, teaching children about the problem of ocean plastics and inspiring them to make a difference.
+Here are some of our must-read children’s book recommendations, teaching children about the problem of ocean plastics and inspiring them to make a difference.

 Written by Amy and Ella Meek

 Join teenage activists on their mission to rid the world of single-use plastics in this practical book, perfect for budding eco-warriors.
 Be Plastic Clever will teach young activists about the dangers of plastic pollution and climate change, but also to help them find their voice.
 Amy and Ella want their book to help young readers shout about the issues they are passionate about and inspire them to become young activists in their own right.

 Everything you need to know about what we’re doing to our environment, good and bad, from pollution and litter to renewable energy and plastic recycling.
 This environmental book will teach keen young ecologists about our actions affect planet Earth.

 Written by Martin Dorey & Illustrated by Tim Wesson

 Have you got 2 minutes?
 That’s all the time it takes to become a #2minutesuperhero.
 Plastic is everywhere.
 It is in the rivers and it is in the sea.
 We need superheroes to fight plastic and help save our oceans.

 Written by Neal Layton

 Everything is made of stuff.
 Some things are made of paper, like this book.
 And some things are made of PLASTIC.
 If you look around you, plastic is everywhere.
 Even in places where it’s not meant to be.
 If it drops to the ground, it doesn’t rot away – it sticks around for ever.